Introduction

 Business objectives

-- Reduce time to market: This guide will assist you in establishing a robust standard workflow for provisioning, configuring, and managing the lifecycle of hybrid/multi cloud infrastructure.
+- Reduce time to market: This guide assists you in establishing a robust standard workflow for provisioning, configuring, and managing the lifecycle of hybrid/multi cloud infrastructure.
 When implemented effectively, developers can provision infrastructure more efficiently, reducing the time it takes for your organization to introduce new products and features to the market.

-- Consistent compliance: Through policy-as-code, organizations will achieve compliant infrastructure, automate audit, address asset lineage concerns, manage against cost expectations, and respond proactively to regulatory change.
+- Consistent compliance: Through policy-as-code, organizations achieve compliant infrastructure, automate audit, address asset lineage concerns, manage against cost expectations, and respond proactively to regulatory change.

 - Improve skills and retention: Through infrastructure as code reuse, organizations reduce the cognitive load associated with onboarding new talent and retain that talent longer by improving productivity for team members.